-The Faculty of Business and Economics (FBE) of Heliopolis University for Sustainable Development (HUSD) was established to contribute to the Sustainable Development of the Egyptian Society.
-The Faculty was created with the launching of HUSD in 2009.
+The Faculty of Business Administration and Economics (FBE) of Heliopolis University (HU) was established to contribute to the Sustainable Development of the Egyptian Society.
+The faculty was created with the launching of HU in 2009.
 Actual operations began in the academic year 2012/2013 according to the Ministerial Decree No. 3194 for the year 2012.
-The Faculty of Business and Economics combines 2 programs and a research unit.
+The Faculty of Business Administration and Economics bylaws has been modified to encompass combines 2 programs and 2 scientific departments.